University of Massachusetts, Amherst

-PhD-Electrical and Computer Engineering Jan 2019 - Feb 2023 (expected) University of Massachusetts, Amherst
+PhD-Electrical and Computer Engineering Jan 2019 - todate.
+University of Massachusetts, Amherst

 MSC Electrical and Computer Engineering June 2017 Carnegie Mellon University-Africa (CMU-A)